 - Frequencies that support at least one prioritized NSAG received from NAS have higher re-selection priority than frequencies that support none of the NSAG(s) received from NAS.

-- Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priorityfor the NSAG with highest priority supported on the frequency
+- Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priority:

+- for the NSAG with highest priority supported on the frequency for the non-serving frequency(ies)

+- for the NSAG with highest priority supported on the serving cell for the serving frequency

 - Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their nsag-CellReselectionPriority given for these NSAG(s).